 It is important to publish articles and by doing so with open access, one's results become visible to a global readership.
-This may help early career researchers to build one's own network, when coupled with being open to new collaborations.
+This may help early career researchers to build their own network, when coupled with being open to new collaborations.

 GHA offers an opportunity for young or emerging researchers who have recently defended their theses on a global health topic to write a synthesis article based on their thesis.
 One rational for this is that PhD theses are often based on a set of articles synthesized into a "cover story" of about 30-50 pages.
 Some of these provide excellent reviews of the research area but seldom reach beyond the host institution, the close collaborators, and examiners.
-Condensing the articles into a PhD synthesis may serve as a "kick-start" of the research career publishing his or her first post-doctoral paper as a sole author.
+Condensing the articles into a PhD synthesis may serve as a "kick-start" to the research career by publishing his or her first post-doctoral paper as a sole author.